activeviam/atoti-ui-migration/README.md

 cd migration
 ```

-The migration CLI requires two JSON files:
+The migration CLI requires two files:

-- _content.json_: the original content to migrate
+- the file to migrate: it can be the server content stored in a JSON file, _content.json_ or an Atoti jupyter notebook, _notebook.ipynb_.
-- _servers.json_: the Atoti servers' information
+- a JSON file with the Atoti servers' information: _servers.json_

 Let's create these files.

+## Migrate a server content

 ### Download the original content